-ND RECOMMENDATIONS COMPLY DISCLOSURE Principle 4: Safeguard the integrity of corporate reports A listed entity 4.1 The boar (a) hav (1) (2) an (3) (4) (5) should have appropriate processes to verify the integrity rd of a listed entity should: ve an audit committee which: has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and is chaired by an independent director, who is not the chair of the board, d disclose: the charter of the committee; the relevant qualifications and experience of the members of the committee; and in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or The role and functions of an Audit Committee are undertaken by the full Board.
+PRINCIPLES AND RECOMMENDATIONS COMPLY DISCLOSURE Principle 4: Safeguard the integrity of corporate reports A listed entity should have appropriate processes to verify the integrit y of its corpo prate reports 4.1 The board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (2) is chaired by an independent director, who is not the chair of the board, and disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have an audit committee, disclose that fac and the processes it employs that verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
+The role and functions of an Audit Committee are undertaken by the full Board.
 Given the current size and composition of the Board, the Board believes that there would be no efficiencies gained by establishing a separate Audit Committee.
 Accordingly, the Board performs the role of Audit Committee.
-The Company has adopted an Audit Committee Charter which describes the role, composition, functions and responsibilities of the Board in its capacity as the Audit Committee.
-When the Board convenes as the Audit Committee, it carries out those functions which are delegated to it in the Company's Audit Committee Charter.
-The Board deals with any conflicts of interest that may occur when convening in the capacity of the Audit Committee by ensuring that any director with conflicting interests is not party to the relevant discussions. aı th pi ex it does not have an audit committee, disclose that fact nd the processes it employs that verify and safeguard ne integrity of its corporate reporting, including the rocesses for the appointment and removal of the xternal auditor and the rotation of the audit ngagement partner.
+The Company has adopted an Audit Committee Charter which describes the role, composition, functions and responsibilities of the Board in its capacity as the Audit Committee, it carries out those functions which are delegated to it in the Company's Audit Committee Charter.
+The Board deals with any conflicts of interest that may occur when convening in the capacity of the Audit Committee by ensuring that any director with conflicting interests is not party to the relevant discussions.
 The Audit Committee Charter can be found on the Company's website, under Corporate Governance.
 All directors consider themselves to be financially literate and have relevant industry experience or exposure.
-Mr Matthews has a Bachelor of Commerce degree and a Post-Graduate Diploma in Applied Finance and Investment.
-Mr Round is a Chartered Accountant.
-The Board assures integrity of corporate reporting by: (a) reviewing the Company's financial statements to ensure the reliability of the financial information presented and compliance with current laws, relevant regulations and accounting standards; (b) monitoring compliance of the accounting records and procedures, in conjunction with the Company's auditor, on matters overseen by the Australian Securities and Investments Commission, Australian Stock Exchange Limited ("ASX") and Australian Taxation Office; (c) ensuring that management reporting procedures, and the system of internal control, are of a sufficient standard to provide timely, accurate and relevant information as a sound basis for management of the Group's business; (d) reviewing reports provided by the auditor to ensure prompt action is taken by the Company's management; and (e) When required, nominating the external auditor and at least annually reviewing the external auditor in terms of their independence and performance in relation to the adequacy of the scope and quality of the annual statutory audit and half-year review and the fees charged.
+Mr. Matthews has a Bachelor of Commerce degree and a Post-Graduate Diploma in Applied Finance and Investment.
+Mr. Round is a Chartered Accountant.
+The Board assures integrity of corporate reporting by: (a) reviewing the Company's financial statements to ensure the reliability of the financial information presented and compliance with current laws, relevant regulations and accounting standards; (b) monitoring compliance of the accounting records and procedures, in conjunction with the Company's auditor, on matters overseen by the Australian Securities and Investments Commission, Australian Stock Exchange Limited ("ASX") and Australian Taxation Office; (c) ensuring that management reporting procedures, and the system of internal control, are of a sufficient standard to provide timely, accurate and relevant information as a sound basis for management of the Group's business; (d) reviewing reports provided by the auditor to ensure prompt action is taken by the Company's management; and (e) When required, nominating the external auditor and